 Mr. Keyte is the past chair of the Trade, Sports and Professional Associations Committee.
 Mr. Keyte is a frequent contributor of antitrust articles to the Antitrust Law Journal and Antitrust Magazine on a variety of topics, including merger analysis, market definition and conduct-related issues.
 Mr. Keyte is a former senior editor of the Antitrust Law Journal and a current editor of Antitrust Magazine.
 He also authors a monthly antitrust column for the New York Law Journal.
 In 2012, he won the Institute of Competition Law’s Antitrust Academic Article Readers Award for “‘Tally Ho!’: UPP and the 2010 Horizontal Merger Guidelines.”
 Mr. Keyte repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business, which has described him as a “brilliant” antitrust lawyer and a “bulldog in the courtroom.”
-In addition he is listed in The International Who’s Who of Competition Lawyers & Economists 2014 and Who’s Who Legal: Competition 2015 and the 2016 Competition and Antitrust Expert Guide.
+In addition he is listed in The International Who’s Who of Competition Lawyers & Economists 2014, Who’s Who Legal: Competition 2015 and the 2016 Competition and Antitrust Expert Guide.

 JD, Loyola Law School, 1986 (Law Review)